 So, let me turn it around and ask you a simple question.
-If customers don’t re-order the traditional CBD hemp oil products or CBD isolate products, but instead consistently re-order nano CBD products… what would that tell you if you were in my position?
+If customers do not re-order the traditional CBD hemp oil products or cheap CBD isolate-based products, but instead consistently re-order nano CBD products…

-For example, I’ve been personally testing and publishing reviews on CBD products for over 4 years now, and with full disclosure, I have offered many brands of CBD products for sale with the best of expectations.
+Full disclosure, I've been personally testing and publishing reviews on CBD products for over 4 years now, and I have offered many brands of CBD products for sale within that time.

-What I've found is that traditionally-formulated hemp oil products or CBD isolate formulations are seldom re-ordered by customers who purchased it... even when I performed the due diligence, research, and recommendation.
+What I've found is that traditionally-formulated hemp oil products or CBD isolate formulations are seldom re-ordered by customers who purchased them... even when I performed the due diligence, research, and recommendation.

 So, what happened?

 It’s quite revealing from my perspective.
 As opposed to most other authors on the subject, I have many years of experience working directly with hundreds of our members and patients at Cannabis Animus for their specific conditions and symptoms.
-I highly suggest you compare for yourself.
-Nano CBD products are no more expensive than traditional hemp oil equivalents.
+This unique experience with so many patients suggests that you compare for yourself as well.

 Patient results have only improved since then, and advancements in nanotechnology and nanoscience by 2020 has become even more significant.
 The study’s researchers concluded that nano CBD absorbed through the buccal mucosa tissues in the mouth and/or any “first pass” digestive or otherwise metabolized after ingestion is “a safe and effective delivery platform for both CBD and THC."